ObjectModules/deploy/[Mapping]-Spreading.md

 You can see that this mapping has four (4) processes, just exactly like when we count the number of elements inside a routines.

-In our concept we call this kind of mapping as an _employment._ The method of getting an employment from its routines we call it as a _spreading_.
 ##Content
 <table>
   <thead>